kiva/aries-key-guardian/README.md

 ### DB Migrations

+For more details about TypeORM migrations, take a look at [their documentation](https://github.com/typeorm/typeorm/blob/master/docs/migrations.md).

 To create a new database migration, run the following command from the top level of the `aries-key-guardian` repo:
    ```
    npm run typeorm:migration NameOfNewMigration